Britain's Queen Elizabeth makes actress Angelina Jolie a Dame

 Jolie, 39, co-founded the Preventing Sexual Violence Initiative with former Foreign Secretary William Hague in 2012, and the award was announced in June when Jolie was co-chairing the End Sexual Violence in Conflict summit in London with Hague.

-"To receive an honour related to foreign policy means a great deal to me, as it is what I wish to dedicate my working life to," she said at the time.
+"To receive an honor related to foreign policy means a great deal to me, as it is what I wish to dedicate my working life to," she said at the time.

-She was among 1,149 people to receive an honour for their contribution to British society in the 2014 Queen's Birthday Honours list.
+She was among 1,149 people to receive an honor for their contribution to British society in the 2014 Queen's Birthday Honors list.

 Jolie is not a British citizen and therefore cannot be addressed as Dame.
 She receives the award on an honorary basis.